silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 However, it is important to note that even when saving un-versioned objects, it is necessary to use `->publishRecursive()` to trigger a recursive publish.

-`owns` works the same regardless of whether these objects are versioned, so you can use any combination of versioned or unversioned dataobjects.
+The `owns` feature works the same regardless of whether these objects are versioned, so you can use any combination of versioned or unversioned dataobjects.
 You only need to call `->publishRecursive()` on the top most object in the tree.

 #### DataObject ownership with custom relations

-In some cases you might need to apply ownership where there is no underlying db relation, such as those calculated at runtime based on business logic.
-In cases where you are not backing ownership with standard relations (has_one, has_many, etc) it is necessary to declare ownership on both sides of the relation.
+In some cases you might need to apply ownership where there is no underlying database relation, such as those calculated at runtime based on business logic.
+In cases where you are not backing ownership with standard relations (`has_one`, `has_many`, etc) it is necessary to declare ownership on both sides of the relation.

 This can be done by creating methods on both sides of your relation (e.g. parent and child class)